Grasshopper Class (Year 1) 2025 - 2026

 When working scientifically children will be able to:

-Suggest ways to test materials for their properties, make predictions and recognise whether they were accurate, use their observations to answer questions, recognise if a test is fair.
+Suggest ways to test their scientific predictions, make predictions and recognise whether they were accurate, use

-This half-term will be studying History
+This half-term will be studying Geography

 Learning Objectives:

 Your child will have a music lesson each week, where they will learn to play instruments and explore their musical abilities.
-This half term our Year 1 topic is 'My Favourite Things' and our focus will be pulse and rythmn.

 Your child will have 2 PE lessons each week.
 Please ensure they come into school in their PE kit on these days.
-Grasshopper Class will have PE on a Tuesday and Thursday afternoon.
+Grasshopper

 This half-term our children do not have Forest School sessions.